icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Smart Location Database](https://www.epa.gov/smartgrowth/smart-location-mapping#SLD) -  The Smart Location Database is a nationwide geographic data resource for measuring location efficiency.
 It includes more than 90 attributes summarizing characteristics such as housing density, diversity of land use, neighborhood design, destination accessibility, transit service, employment, and demographics.
 Most attributes are available for every census block group in the United States.
 - [USBuildingFootprints](https://github.com/microsoft/USBuildingFootprints) -  Microsoft Maps is releasing country wide open building footprints datasets in United States.
 This dataset contains ~130,000,000 computer generated building footprints derived using our computer vision algorithms on satellite imagery.
 This data is freely available for download and use.
 Additional Information:[Article](https://www.nytimes.com/interactive/2018/10/12/us/map-of-every-building-in-the-united-states.html).
+- [National Structures Inventory](https://www.hec.usace.army.mil/confluence/nsi/technicalreferences/2022/technical-documentation) - A dataset intended to provide access to consistent, and nationally available point based structure inventories with attribution to support evaluation of consequences from natural and man-made hazards.

 ### Climate
 - [NCCS Data Services](https://www.nccs.nasa.gov/services/climate-data-services) - The NASA Center for Climate Simulation houses curated data collections that include atmosphere, ocean, land, and flood data, both current and historical, as well as operational Global Modeling and Assimilation Office (GMAO) weather analysis data and forecasts that are updated four times daily.